 When people decide to enter the hospitality business, it is likely because they believe that a great meal is something quite special and they are prepared to go to great lengths to offer their patrons a one-of-a-kind experience.
 They probably did not enter think they would need to learn about digital marketing and artificial intelligence.
 However, it is increasingly clear in today’s marketplace that success requires a deep understanding of data and how it can drive actionable insights for the business (and the bottom line) – whether it’s a corporate pub or a coffee shop.

 How can BI help your restaurant?

-Perhaps you have noticed that your inventory has developed some quirks – too much of one thing, or not enough of another.
+Perhaps you have noticed that your inventory has developed some quirks – too much of one thing, or not enough of another?
 Or maybe you have a huge rush on coffee and muffins in the morning, but everyone wants sandwiches or cookies in the afternoon?
-These are things you can analyse through the lens of BI to gain actionable insights into your customer purchase behaviour.
+These are things you can analyse through the lens of BI to gain actionable insights into customer purchasing behaviour.
 Make sure you are able to meet customer needs or try developing attractive promotions at the right time that will drive business.

 Build an audience.

 Make sure your business has a webpage and a sufficient social media presence.
 And be prepared to invest some time into its development.
 Make sure that you have great Instagram photos, tweets and Facebook pages with readable menus, good reviews and attractive photos.
 Also, ensure that you list your restaurant on a venue hire marketplace.
 These will all help drive your business and help you understand how people might be finding your business – what search terms do they use on Google?
 Does your business have all of its information listed on Google or Facebook?
 These will also help you understand your competition better.
 People use these digital tools every day to navigate the world, and you have a good amount of options to make the most of your effort.

 What kind of data do I need to see?